Topiramate for weight loss: side effects, dosage, and more

 How to take topiramate for weight loss

 Topiramate is taken orally (by mouth) with or without food.
 Swallow topiramate tablets and capsules whole.
-If you have trouble swallowing pills, you can mix sprinkle or extended-release capsules (Qudexy XR brand only) with soft food like applesauce.
+If you have trouble swallowing pills, you can open the extended-release capsules (Qudexy XR brand only) and sprinkle the contents into a soft food, such as applesauce.

 There isn't a universal best time to take topiramate for weight loss, but it's important to take it at the same time every day.
 Depending on your preference and schedule, this may be in the morning or evening.
 Some people may find it helpful to take topiramate in the evening.
 This is because some common side effects, such as fatigue or delayed reaction times, can be easier to manage at night.
 Always take topiramate as directed by your healthcare provider.